nandor/aes/README.md

 Usage:

-First, set the PRAZOR environment variable, i.e.
+First, set the PRAZOR environment variable to the root directory of your pre-compiled version of Prazor, i.e.

 	export PRAZOR=/home/dtc34/Documents/P35/pvp11